EntilSa/brickshop-simulator/README.md

 ## 🎮 What's This?

-Manage a fictional LEGO-style brick shop.
-Buy wholesale pallets, repair damaged sets, and speculate on retired products that become valuable over time.
+Manage a fictional brick shop with LEGO®-style building sets (unofficial, not affiliated with the LEGO Group).

 **Core mechanics:**
 - Buy rest stock and returns (mixed condition, incomplete sets)